Nexmo/station/_documentation/voice/building-blocks/receive-a-phone-call.md

 ---
-title: Accept inbound calls
+title: Receive a phone call
 navigation_weight: 2
 ---

-# Accept inbound calls
+# Receive a phone call

 **Content for this page has not yet been migrated.
 This is a placeholder.**